top of page

 So, while growing our production was important to us we were not willing to give up quality for quantity.
 We strive to raise the tastiest and most healthy meat that we can.
 If we wouldn't feed it to our own family, then we are not going to offer it to you.
 That being said, we are very proud to say that in 2017 Niman Ranch ranked us 5th out of 300+ farmers for meat quality for our pork!

 Along with our hogs, we also raise beef cattle, chickens and sheep.
 We love to garden and are sometimes known to "overdo" our garden.
 What we don't can or freeze for our own family, we love to share with folks at the farmer's market!
 Our produce offerings vary based on what is in season.
-Some of the things folks watch for from us are our basil pesto, raspberry or strawberry jalapeno jelly, beets, candied jalapenos, dilly green beans and also a few herbs and peppers!
+Some of the things folks watch for from us are our, raspberry or strawberry jalapeno jelly, pickled beets, candied jalapenos, and our BBQ sauce.

 So that is a bit about us and how we got to where we are today.
 We are very glad you took the time to read a bit about us and look forward to serving you some great home grown meat in the future.
 We love to talk about our animals and products (ok, I just love to talk!) so please feel free to contact us with any questions you may have!